wadle/MBT_GraphWalker_Python/README.md

 2. Graphical representation of path generation

-3. Able to see, how the paths are generated while run the test cases
+3. We can see, how the paths are generated while run the test cases

 4. Save test case as Json format and run this file next time